 - Office of Evaluation and Inspections (OEI) which conducts national evaluations of HHS programs and issue recommendations focused on preventing fraud, waste, and abuse.

-What is an OIG Exclusion List?
+What is the OIG Exclusion List?

 A person or entity becomes excluded or sanctioned and placed on an exclusion list maintained by the OIG called the List of Excluded Individuals or Entities (LEIE).
 According to OIG, there are two types of exclusions – mandatory and permissive.